Position title: Injury and Violence Prevention Epidemiologist

 Madison, WI 53703

-Pam received her master’s degree in Sociology from the University of Wisconsin-Madison with emphasis on quantitative and qualitative methods and analysis.
+Pam received her master’s degree in Sociology from the University of Wisconsin-Madison with emphasis on quantitative and qualitative methods and analyses.